sodaliAyran/yildiz-interview/README.md

 # yildiz-interview
-Answers for a Python challange
+Answers for a Python challenge